kunpengcompute/KAE/docs/en/quick_start.md

 ## Introduction

-This document describes how to use the source code to quickly install KAE 2.0 quickly and how to use the KAE encryption and decryption library and KAE compression library.
+The Kunpeng Accelerator Engine (KAE) is a hardware-based acceleration solution built on Kunpeng processors.
+It supports encryption, decryption, and decompression.
+The KAE encryption and decryption module accelerates Secure Sockets Layer (SSL) and Transport Layer Security (TLS) applications.
+The KAE decompression modules accelerate data compression and decompression, greatly reducing processor consumption and improving efficiency.
+In addition, KAE abstracts the internal processing details from the application layer.
+You can quickly migrate services by using the standard OpenSSL, Tongsuo, BoringSSL, zlib, zstd, and LZ4 interfaces.
+Based on OpenSSL 1.1.1x, this document provides a one-click installation method using KAE source code to help you get started quickly with the KAE libraries.

-## Environment Preparation
+## Prerequisites

-1. Obtain the license.
-    1. For details about how to apply for and install a license, see [Huawei Server iBMC License User Guide](https://support.huawei.com/enterprise/en/management-software/ibmc-pid-8060757?category=operation-maintenance).
+- The system environment meets the requirements specified in [Environment Requirements](./installation_guide.md#environment-requirements) before installation.
+- Determine whether the system requires a license before installation.
+For details, see [Obtaining the License](./installation_guide.md#obtaining-the-license).
-    2. Run the **lspci** commands to check whether the OS has an accelerator device.
+- Run the **openssl version** command to check whether the OpenSSL version is 1.1.1x.
+If not, see [Installing OpenSSL/Tongsuo](./installation_guide.md#installing-openssltongsuo).
+- Run the following command to install the required dependencies.

     ```shell
-        lspci | grep HPRE
-        lspci | grep SEC
-        lspci | grep ZIP
+    yum install -y make kernel-devel-`uname -r` libtool numactl-devel openssl-devel lz4-devel libzstd-devel chrpath cmake libunwind-devel patch
     ```

-        If no command output is displayed, no KAE accelerator device exists in the OS.
-Check whether the license has been installed.

-2. Install OpenSSL.
-    1. Check the OpenSSL version.
+- Set the OpenSSL 1.1.1x environment variable **OPENSSL\_ENGINES** to the directory where the KAE dynamic library is stored so that OpenSSL can detect KAE.

     ```shell
-        openssl version
-        ```

-        The OpenSSL version must be 1.1.1x or 3.0.x, and the Tongsuo version must be 8.4.0.
-If not, install a compliant version.

-    2. Set the OpenSSL environment variable **OPENSSL\_ENGINES** to the directory where the KAE dynamic library is stored so that OpenSSL can detect KAE.
-        - OpenSSL 1.1.1x:

-            ```shell
     export OPENSSL_ENGINES=/usr/local/lib/engines-1.1
     ```

-        - OpenSSL 3.0.x:
+- Set the **LD\_LIBRARY\_PATH** environment variable so that KAE can detect the UADK driver dynamic library.

     ```shell
-            export OPENSSL_ENGINES=/usr/local/lib/engines-3.0
-            ```

-        - Tongsuo:

-            ```shell
-            export OPENSSL_ENGINES=/usr/local/tongsuo/lib/engines-3.0
-            ```

-3. Set the **LD\_LIBRARY\_PATH** environment variable so that KAE can detect the UADK driver dynamic library.

-    ```shell
     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib
     ```

-4. Install environment dependencies.
+## Installation Procedure

+If the OpenSSL version is 1.1.1x, one-click installation is supported.
+For more installation methods, see [Installation Guide](./installation_guide.md).
+The specific steps for the one-click installation method are as follows:

+1. Use a remote login tool to log in to the Linux CLI as the **root** user.
+2. Obtain the source package.

     ```shell
-    yum install -y make kernel-devel-`uname -r` libtool numactl-devel openssl-devel lz4-devel libzstd-devel chrpath cmake libunwind-devel patch
-    ```

-5. Obtain the KAE 2.0 source package.

-    ```shell
     git clone https://gitcode.com/boostkit/KAE.git -b kae2
     ```

-6. Use the **build.sh** script in the source package to install all KAE 2.0 modules in one click.
+3. Use the **build.sh** script in the source package to install all KAE modules in one click.

     ```shell
     cd KAE